-Our test provides full ancestry DNA reporting alongside Y chromosome and mtDNA sequencing, which we offer in collaboration with Family Tree DNA.
-Apart from this, our test will also keep you updated about the latest happenings in the genetic world thanks to our weekly updates.
+The test provides full ancestry DNA reporting alongside Y chromosome and mtDNA sequencing, which we offer in collaboration with YFull.
+Our test will also keep you updated about the latest happenings in the genetic world thanks to our regular updates.

 - Biohm (gut health, including bacteria and fungi)

 - Rootine (personalized supplement and vitamins based on DNA test)

 - Sun Genomics (gut microbiome testing and personalized probiotics for adults, children, and infants)